LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Experiments

-From the orientation for view-dependent utterances, we revised the dataset with the corrected orientation.
-For view-dependent utterances, we rotate the scene with respect to the annotation in order to make all the scenes remain valid at the canonical orientation.
-For view-independent utterances, we randomly rotate the scenes since they are valid in any directions.
-Table \ref{table:orientation-annotation} shows the accuracy values from models trained with and without corrected orientations.
-At inference, we evaluated each model with and without corrected orientations as well.
-The second row shows the accuracy of the model which is trained and evaluated with corrected orientations.
-It overall accuracy was improved by $+5.1 \%$ from the best model without the correction.
-Note that the improvement on view independent utterances was marginal ($+1.4 \%$), but the improvement on view dependent utterances was significant ($+12.7 \%$).
-Also the model trained with corrected orientations achieved comparable accuracy to the best model even without corrections at inference ($+0.4 \%$, $-0.4 \%$).
-It implies the correction helped the model to correctly interpret the view-dependent scene when the orientation is consistently aligned without introducing unwanted bias.
+From the orientation for view-dependent utterances, we revised the dataset with the corrected orientation; we rotated the scene with respect to the annotation so all scenes remained valid at the canonical orientation.
+For view-independent utterances, we randomly rotated the scenes since they were valid in any direction.
+Table \ref{table:orientation-annotation} shows the accuracy values for models trained with and without corrected orientations.
+At inference, we evaluated each model with and without corrected orientations, as well.
+The second row shows the accuracy of the model that was trained and evaluated with corrected orientations.
+It\rebuttal{s} overall accuracy was improved by $+5.1 \%$ from the \rebuttal{final} model without the correction \rebuttal{that was used in Table \ref{table:pred-eval} (the last row in Table \ref{table:orientation-annotation}).} Note that the improvement on view-independent utterances was marginal ($+1.4 \%$), but the improvement on view-dependent ones was significant ($+12.7 \%$). \rebuttal{The first row shows the accuracy of a model trained with corrected orientations and evaluated on the test data without correction.
+This model achieved accuracy comparable to the final model ($-0.4 \%$).} This implies the correction helped the model to accurately interpret the view-dependent scene when the orientation was consistently aligned, introducing no unwanted bias.